Intern with Carnegie Museums to gain hands-on experience and professional learning!

 Opportunities for Pitt & CMU Undergraduate Students

 Are you a current University of Pittsburgh or Carnegie Mellon University undergraduate looking for an internship?
 Do you qualify for an Experiential Learning (EL) grant, internship opportunity funding, or the FCSWS Federal Work Study program?
-Apply for one of our experiential learning opportunities offered exclusively to eligible students through partnerships with Pitt and CMU career development centers.
+Apply for one of our experiential learning opportunities offered exclusively to eligible students through partnerships with PITT and CMU career development centers.
 Click here for a full list of opportunities and descriptions.

 - Please ensure all eligibility requirements are met before submitting your application!